#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 3. Seek Godly Wisdom

-- Continue to ask God for wisdom (Prov.
-2:6-7; Jas.
-1:5)
+— Continue to ask God (Prov.
+2:6-7).

-- Ask fellow church members to share the wisdom they’ve accumulated
+— Ask fellow church members for insight.

 Discussion Questions: